nosregor/rails-pg-docker/README.md

-## Quickstart: Compose and Rails
+## Quickstart: Rails Development with Docker

 Dockerizing a Rails Application

-Rails Development with Docker

 Quickstart guide to show you how to use Docker Compose to set up and run a Rails/PostgreSQL app.

-This repo consists of:

 # Define the project
 Start by setting up the four files you’ll need to build the app.
 First, since your app is going to run inside a Docker container containing all of its dependencies, you’ll need to define exactly what needs to be included in the container.
 This is done using a file called Dockerfile.